Cumulocity-IoT/Cumulocity-Asset-overview-plugin/README.md

 *  **Pagination:** Configurable Paginations and also option to set default page size.You can change the page size in the UI also

-*  **Configurable Columns:** User can choose what to display in each page of tiles from available list.
+*  **Configurable Columns:** User can choose what to display in each column of tiles from available list.

 *  **Dashboard Settings (App Builder only):** Ability to navigate to dashboard by providing dashboard Id.

 *  **Custom Icon:**  Select and upload the icon for the device where default image is not available.

+*  **Add Data point:**  Based on selected assets or devices, this field will be populated with available devices to select data points.
+User can select max 10 data point which is applicable for selected device or group of devices.

+*  **Enable Column 2 Settings:** For the column 2 either the user can choose the configurable columns or can select the data points for the device or assets.

+*  **Expand Child View:** User can enable the child view so that child of the device will expand in the tree structure.

+**Asset Overview On Screen Options:**

+-   **Realtime**  : On/Off Realtime option.
+-   **Refresh**: Useful for force reload/refresh devices.
+-   **Pagination**: Page navigation options.

 ## Prerequisites: